 Like many of us, I’m a social introvert.
 I enjoy spending time with people, but that’s not how I recharge.
 After a busy day, I need a few hours to myself to unwind.

-To unwind, I like to play League of Legends (I’ve been playing for 8 years now), or play board games (Power Grid is my favourite).
+To unwind, I like to play League of Legends (I’ve been playing for over 10 years now), or play board games (Power Grid is my favourite).
 If the weather’s nice, I like to go out for a walk and chat to whoever I’m with.

 You’ll always find me with a book (or audiobook).
 Primarily these are self-improvement or fantasy.
 Here’s a link to my Goodreads account